 - In emergency situations, it is the parent/guardian’s responsibility to contact the school office to provide the name of the individual who will pick up the student from school or meet the student at the bus stop.
 They must present a valid picture ID.
 An updated emergency card may be required.
 Check with the school regarding their emergency procedures.

 - Avoid last-minute changes in your student’s bus routine (for example, different buses in the morning vs. the afternoon or variation on different days of the week).

 - Switching bus stops is prohibited.

-- Students who soil their clothing at the time of dismissal may not ride the bus and will have to be picked up by a parent/guardian or authorized individual.
+- Soiled clothing cannot be transported on the school bus and must be picked up from school within 24 hours.
+Students who soil their clothing at the time of dismissal may not ride the bus and will have to be picked up by a parent/guardian or authorized individual.